sboesebeck/morphium/docs/poppydb.md

 Clients receive the rejection as a write error and should treat it as retryable backpressure.
-The current state is visible in `db.serverStatus().memoryWatermark` (`heapUsedPercent`, `heapUsedAfterGcPercent`, thresholds, warn state).
+The current state is visible in `db.serverStatus().memoryWatermark` (`heapUsedPercent`, `heapUsedAfterGcPercent`, `heapUsedAfterGcAgeMs`, thresholds, warn state).

-Both stages decide on the **post-GC live set** (`heapUsedAfterGcPercent`, from the JVM's per-pool collection usage), not on raw heap occupancy: with `-Xms` == `-Xmx` the JVM only collects when the heap is nearly full, so the raw `used/max` gauge routinely reads above 90% under allocation-heavy load even when the next GC would free most of it.
-Deciding on the raw gauge would reject writes on a heap that is one GC away from half empty.
-The raw gauge remains as a cheap precheck (the live set can never exceed it) and is what `heapUsedPercent` reports in `serverStatus`.
+Both stages look at two numbers and refuse only when **both** are over the line: raw heap occupancy (`heapUsedPercent`), and the occupancy at the end of the most recent garbage collection (`heapUsedAfterGcPercent`, from that collection's own `GcInfo`).
+Each is an upper bound on the live data - the raw gauge counts every byte of collectable garbage, and with `-Xms` == `-Xmx` routinely reads above 90% under allocation-heavy load; the after-GC reading counts only the garbage the last collection did not look at.
+Neither can be below the live set, so the watermark errs toward refusing, never toward an OOM.
+The residual cost is that after a TTL sweep or bulk delete inserts can be refused until the collector has run a cycle over the freed data - seconds under write load.
+`heapUsedAfterGcAgeMs` in `serverStatus` says how old the reading is.
+PoppyDB deliberately does not force a full collection to shorten that: on a large heap that is seconds of stop-the-world on every thread, including the ones the replica set uses to decide whether this node is alive.
+If the delay matters, `-XX:G1PeriodicGCInterval` lets the JVM run a concurrent cycle on a schedule, and a lower `-XX:InitiatingHeapOccupancyPercent` bounds how much garbage the old generation can hold before G1 marks it.

 ```bash
 # defaults: warn at 75%, reject at 90%